dotnet/docs-maui/docs/fundamentals/shell/create.md

 Multiple items are displayed on the flyout because the `FlyoutDisplayOptions` property is set to `AsMultipleItems`.
 For more information, see [Flyout display options](flyout.md#flyout-display-options).

 > [!IMPORTANT]
 > In a Shell app, pages are created on demand in response to navigation.
-This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each `ShellContent` object to a <xref:Microsoft.Maui.Controls.ContentPage> object.
+This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each <xref:Microsoft.Maui.Controls.ShellContent> object to a <xref:Microsoft.Maui.Controls.ContentPage> object.